bart-parka/bart-parka.github.io/_posts/2022-12-16-chatgpt-test.md

 Not quite as good, but still sensical!

-I think there are plenty of potential use cases here - to be continued!
+I think there are plenty of potential use cases here in the future (someone already tried converting an [AWS Terraform template into Azure/GCP](https://mr-right.medium.com/using-chatgpt-to-convert-terraform-for-aws-to-azure-and-gcp-8f5562f59afd)), but as most people I think in the near term this sort of tool will be an "enabler" rather than replacement for developers.

 ---